 Overview

-Three MST design factors (test structure, item allocation, and assembly priority) were manipulated.
+Four MST design factors (test structure, item allocation, assembly priority and routing strategy) were manipulated.
 All MST designs were assembled from a “master” item bank.
 The items that were actually selected to be used for an MST will be referred to as an operational pool.
 This study used Monte Carlo simulation methods.
 For each simulee in each condition, responses were simulated for all items in the operational pool, then MSTs were applied to estimate θ.

 Simulee Population